Brit Marling: Career

 In 2005, Marling moved with Cahill and Batmanglij to Los Angeles.
-She attended auditions and was offered roles in horror films, but turned them down.
-She stated she "wanted to be able to cast herself in roles that wouldn't require her to play the typical parts offered to young actresses, the perfunctory girlfriend or a crime victim."
+She attended auditions and was offered roles in horror films but turned them down.
+She stated she "wanted to be able to cast herself in roles that wouldn't require her to play the typical parts offered to young actresses, the perfunctory girlfriend or a crime victim".
 She was discovered by talent agent Hylda Queally.

-In the summer of 2009, she joined a group of freegans with friend and co-worker Zal Batmanglij, living in tents and retrieving food from dumpsters, to explore how other young people were constructing a meaningful life.
+In mid-2009, she joined a group of freegans with friend and co-worker Zal Batmanglij, living in tents and retrieving food from dumpsters, to explore how other young people were constructing a meaningful life.
 Marling co-wrote, co-produced, and acted in the 2011 films Sound of My Voice and Another Earth, directed by Batmanglij and Cahill, respectively.
 Both of these films were featured at the 2011 Sundance Film Festival, with Another Earth winning the Alfred P. Sloan Prize for outstanding film with science, technology or math as a major theme.
 In 2012, she played the daughter of Richard Gere's character in Arbitrage.

-In 2013, she collaborated with Searchlight on the film The East, where she also played a leading role.
+In 2013, she collaborated with Searchlight on the film The East, in which she also played the lead role.
 Directed by Zal Batmanglij and co-written by Marling and Batmanglij, The East is based on the duo's experience as freegans and their concern with the side effects of prescription drugs.

-Marling and Batmanglij collaborated to create the drama series The OA which debuted in 2016 on Netflix.
+Marling and Batmanglij collaborated to create the drama series The OA, which debuted in 2016 on Netflix.
 It was written by Marling and Batmanglij, who produced the series along with Dede Gardner and Jeremy Kleiner of Plan B, and Michael Sugar of Anonymous Content.

-Marling started filming for the second season of The OA in January 2018.
-The second season, entitled "Part II", was released on March 22, 2019, and received positive reviews.
+The show's second season, entitled "Part II", started filming in January 2018 and was released in March 2019 to positive reviews.

+In June 2024, Marling and Batmanglij entered an agreement to develop television and film projects with independent production house Sister, led by Cindy Holland, who had been the vice president of original content for Netflix when The OA was developed.

-Despite having many roles in films she has co-written, Marling stated she "get[s] a lot more pleasure in acting in other people's stories" since "one of the great pleasures of acting is surrendering to someone else's point of view of the world."
+Despite having many roles in films she has co-written, Marling stated she "get[s] a lot more pleasure in acting in other people's stories" since "one of the great pleasures of acting is surrendering to someone else's point of view of the world".